Parti Kebangsaan Melayu Malaya: Emergence

 As of 1947 the party recorded 53,380 members with its strongholds in Perak and Pahang.

 Tensions between Burhanuddin Al-Helmy and youth leader Ahmad Boestamam, who advocated radical actions to challenge colonial rule led to establishment of separate women's and youth wings.
-Angkatan Pemuda Insaf (API) formed the radical youth wing of the party led by Ahmad Boestamam whilst Angkatan Wanita Segar (AWAS) formed the women's wing of the party led by Shamisah Fakeh.
+Angkatan Pemuda Insaf (API) formed the radical youth wing of the party led by Ahmad Boestamam whilst Angkatan Wanita Sedar (AWAS) formed the women's wing of the party led by Shamisah Fakeh.

 Aftermath

 With the British declaration of Emergency in 1948 and a crackdown on parties of the Malay Left and the MCP the ability of the PKMM to operate was much reduced.
 API was the first organisation to be banned and nationalist leaders such as Ahmad Boestamam, Ishak Haji Muhammad, Katijah Sidek and Burhanuddin Al-Helmy were imprisoned.
-In the aftermath PKMM activism splintered.
+In the aftermath, PKMM activism splintered.
 Some retired from political activity altogether, others sought to generate political change from within UMNO itself, with former KMM and PKMM member Mustapha Hussein losing to Tunku Abdul Rahman by one vote in the contest for the Chairmanship of UMNO.

+Other PKMM members who emerged in UMNO were Ghafar Baba and Aishah Ghani.

-Others such as Shamsiah Fakeh, Wahi Anuwar and Musa Ahmad fled to the jungles and allied themselves with the community guerilla war against the British.
-Whilst others would go onto found or lead other nationalist, socialist or Islamist political parties.
-Thus upon their release Ahmad Boestamam would found the Parti Rakyat whilst Ishak Haji Muhammad would found the Labour Party, both would later go on to found the Parti Marhaen Malaysia, whilst Burhanuddin Al-Helmy would go onto lead the Parti Islam Se-Malaysia from 1956 to his death in 1969.
+Others such as Shamsiah Fakeh, Wahi Anuwar and Musa Ahmad fled to the jungles and joined the Communist Party of Malaya and its guerilla war against the British.
+Another leftist PKMM member Kamarulzaman Teh became Malaysia's longest-serving political detainee.

+Still more leaders would go onto found or lead other nationalist, socialist or Islamist political parties.
+Thus upon their release Ahmad Boestamam would found the Parti Rakyat whilst Ishak Haji Muhammad would found the Labour Party.

+Burhanuddin Al-Helmy would go onto lead the Parti Islam Se-Malaysia from 1956 to his death in 1969.
+He was succeeded as PAS president by another prominent former PKMM leader Asri Muda.